g4brielvs/crypto-playground/README.md

 - Fixing SSH
 - Fixing SSH in Tower
 - Fixing signing in Tower
-- Testing configuration
-- Testing configuration
-- Testing configuration
+- Testing configuration with gpg2